blasterpal/my_migrate/README.md

 ## Configure

-Copy config.yml.example to config.yml to your environment and needs.
+* Copy config.yml.example to config.yml adjust to your environment and needs.

-Copy lib/my_migrate/custom_actions.rb to lib/my_migrate/custom_actions.rb and tweak, see below.
+* Copy lib/my_migrate/custom_actions.rb to lib/my_migrate/custom_actions.rb and tweak, see below.

 ## Actions